Daniel’s 70th Week (Daniel 9:24-27)

 After the final destruction of Jerusalem in 70 AD historically you have had an undetermined period of time when Israel had been “trampled under the feet of the Gentiles.”
 In 1948, after almost 2,000 years of Jewish exile, Israel was reborn as a Nation.
 There is still troubling times ahead for Israel and for the city of Jerusalem.
 Even though half of the people will again be taken into exile and the other half of the people will not be exiled from the city Israel will still remain a sovereign nation.
 They will never be totally uprooted as a nation again!
 Furthermore, “when the fullness of the Gentiles has come in then all Israel will be saved!”
 Before the Lord Jesus comes back the Lord will once again turn His saving grace towards His ancient people Israel because of the New Covenant He made with the House of Israel and with the House of Judah through the blood of Jesus (Jeremiah 31:31-34).
 The New Covenant was not made with the Church but with Israel.
 The wild olive branches, believing Gentiles, are grafted in among the natural cultivated branches, believing Jews, and together they share in the fatness of the Olive Tree, being Israel, and both are spiritually sustained by the root being the Lord Jesus the Messiah, “the root of Jesse.”
 (Romans11:7)

-If the first 3 ½ years of Daniel’s prophecy were historically fulfilled in the Lord Jesus Christ ultimately the last 3 ½ years of Daniel’s 70th week must also be literally fulfilled.
+If the first 3 ½ years of Daniel’s prophecy were historically fulfilled in the Lord Jesus the Messiah ultimately the last 3 ½ years of Daniel’s 70th week must also be literally fulfilled.
 This will be the Great Tribulation or the Time of Jacob’s trouble when Jerusalem and Israel will be centre stage in world affairs.
 Like Titus, the Antichrist will attack Jerusalem and desecrate the Jewish Temple which will see the commencement of the Great Tribulation period.
 The Lord Jesus had 3 ½ years of perfect ministry ending with his triumph at the cross and through the work of the cross putting an end to the Jewish sacrificial system as a means of approaching God.
 The literal outcome was the stopping of the Temple sacrifices in 70AD.
 The Antichrist will also have 3 ½ years to exercise his work which will end in defeat.
 Satan suffered his first defeat at Jerusalem and he will suffer His last defeat at Jerusalem when Jesus comes back.
 Only then will the seven years that Daniel predicted have been completely fulfilled literally, and historically.
 Only when the Lord Jesus comes back will Israel and the Holy City enter into their “perpetual Jubilee” and walk in “Everlasting Righteousness” among the nations that have survived the Time of Jacob’s Trouble!
 Only then will “an end have been put to the desolation.”